RAK3172-SiP WisDuo LPWAN SiP Application Note

 RF Trace Management

-- CPWG model is recommended for RF trace calculation since it has better EMC and RF capability.
-Also, discuss with the PCB manufacturer how to evaluate and keep the RF trace at 50 Ω.
+- The CPWG model is recommended for RF trace calculation because of its superior EMC and RF capabilities.
+Also, discuss with the PCB manufacturer how to evaluate and maintain the RF trace at 50 Ω.

-- The recommended layout of the RF trace bend is to keep the same width in the corner.
+- The recommended layout for RF trace bends is to maintain the same width in the corner.

 RF Matching Circuit

-- In Pi-matching circuits, it is advised to make it close to the LoRa antenna.
-For 50 Ω matching Antenna application, connect 100 pF at the RF-trace.
+- In Pi-matching circuits, it is advised to place them close to the LoRa antenna.
+For 50 Ω matching antenna applications, connect a 100 pF capacitor to the RF trace.

-- If used in a harsh ESD environment, the following example is the reference design for ESD Protection.
+ESD Protection If used in a harsh ESD environment, the following example is a reference design for ESD protection.
 The recommended part is Semtech - Rclamp2451z (1-Line, 24 V).

 - Shielding Cover